Searching for Jerry Garcia

-Searching for Jerry Garcia is the second and final studio album by Detroit rapper Proof of D12, released on August 9, 2005.
-It was the only solo album that Proof released on a major record label before his death.
-The album is named after Grateful Dead member Jerry Garcia.
-The album's release date, August 9, 2005, intentionally coincided with the ten-year anniversary of Garcia's death.
+Searching for Jerry Garcia is the only studio album by Detroit rapper and D12 member Proof.
+It was released on August 9, 2005, through his own independent label, Iron Fist Records.
+The album is named after Grateful Dead member Jerry Garcia, with its release date intentionally coinciding with the ten-year anniversary of Garcia's death.

-Album title
+Background

 Proof found inspiration in an unlikely person — the late jam rocker Jerry Garcia, saying to Rolling Stone Magazine: "I was watching Searching for Bobby Fischer and Mark Hicks (D12's manager) put in a Jerry Garcia documentary.
 In this movie, he talked about never doing the same show twice.
 I did that to D12 sets overseas.
 Plus, he didn't care about record sales — he just wanted to make fans happy."

-The album was released August 9, 2005, the tenth anniversary of Garcia's death, on Proof's independent label, Iron Fist Records.
 "I called his estate, and I couldn't believe they gave me permission [to use the name]!" says the rapper.
 "They didn't ask for money.
 So I'm like a disciple, preaching the gospel of Jerry Garcia.
 The dude is phenomenal."

-Besides Garcia, Proof also gives a shout-out to Nirvana's late frontman in Searching's closing track, "Kurt Kobain" [sic].
+The album's artwork includes multiple homages to Garcia, one of which is the cover featuring a skeleton, a common motif on Grateful Dead album covers.
+Another is found in the inner artwork, where one image depicts Proof partly skinned amid roses, drawing inspiration from E. J. Sullivan's 1900 drawing, A Skeleton Amid Roses, which appears on the Grateful Dead's self-titled 1971 album and merchandise.

+In addition to Garcia, Proof pays homage to Nirvana's late frontman, Kurt Cobain, on the album's closing track, deliberately titled "Kurt Kobain".
+The song is a rap in the form of a suicide note, which is also reflected on the album's inner artwork.
 "The circumstances of Kurt's death are freaky to me.
 I don't think he killed himself," Proof says.
 "But I'm not trying to keep Elvis alive, and I'm not saying that Tupac is in Cuba."
+Proof's thoughts on the conspiracy that Cobain was murdered echo through the songs outro, where, after seemingly shooting himself in the head, Proof repeatedly whispers, "Love killed me", serving as a nod to the popular theory that Cobain's wife, Courtney Love, murdered him.
+Proof also references the singer's death at the end of the album's opening song, "Clap Wit Me".